hamlibdk/HAMLIB-SDK/README.md

 be downloaded from https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/ .
 These Virtual machines should have a lifetime of at least 30 days.

-### Step 1: Deploy the JTSDK64-Base-3.2.1.exe Installer and any "Tools" packages if they exist
+### Step 1: Deploy the JTSDK64-Base-3.2.2.exe Installer and any "Tools" packages if they exist

 ** Note that these instructions assumes a fresh Windows 10 Virtual Machine is used **

-- Deploy the installer [JTSDK64-Base-3.2.1a7][] inside a FRESH VM.
+- Deploy the installer [JTSDK64-Base-3.2.2][] inside a FRESH, FULLY UPDATED WINDOWS 10 or 11 VM.
-- Deploy any "Tools" Packages if they exist ( i.e. [JTSDK64-Tools-3.2.1.0][] ) to your Base Deployment.
+- Deploy the latest "Tools" Packages if they exist ( i.e. [JTSDK64-Tools-3.2.2.1][] ) to your Base Deployment.

 It is recommended to use all the initial default settings and file locations.